travel-intelligence/flasfka-deb/README.rst

 --------

 The package embeds all the python dependencies in a virtualenv.
-It also sets up uwsgi and suggests an nginx config at install time.
+It also sets up uwsgi.
 An example configuration for nginx is included in the package.

 How to build
 ------------